 Imagine riding in a horse-drawn sleigh through a quaint town blanketed with white snow as twinkling Christmas lights shine from the windows.
 If you are a Hallmark movie fan, you’ll know the kind of town I’m referring to.
-This year, Hallmark is releasing a record number of 40 new Christmas movies that include many small towns like these in Colorado.
+This year, Hallmark is releasing 40 new Christmas movies that include many small towns like these in Colorado.

 Here are several of our favorites for you to visit.
 These snowy towns made the list for their Christmas spirit, decorations, natural scenery, friendliness, and activities.

 If you are considering visiting any of these Hallmark towns in 2021, please check their websites and Facebook pages to verify that their events are still happening.
 Many plans are changing due to the COVID pandemic.